Computer Use & Copyright Policies

 4.6 Marymount Netiquette Guidelines:

-- Students MUST use their Marymount e-mail account for all school related communications.
-This is how Academics, Faculty, Staff, the Business Office, the Office of Financial Aid, and fellow students will communicate other Marymount users.
-Marymount is not responsible for messages sent to or from a third-party e-mail service (i.e., Yahoo, Google G-mail, Hotmail, etc.).
+- Students MUST use their Marymount email account for all school related communications.
+This is how academics, faculty, staff, the Office Financial Services, and fellow students will communicate with other Marymount users.
+Marymount is not responsible for messages sent to or from a third-party email service (i.e., yahoo, Google gmail, Hotmail, etc.).

 - All network users should conduct themselves as if they are at workplace communicating amongst their colleagues and fellow workers.